scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 actually equal, they are replaced with a single node.
 Theano treats two apply nodes with the same inputs and the same Op as being duplicates and only keeps one.
-The automatic gradient mechanism often introduces this sort of redundancy, so this phase is quite important.
+The symbolic gradient mechanism often introduces this sort of redundancy, so this phase is quite important.
 The ``'FAST_COMPILE'`` mode includes only this stage.